Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Hope is like a road in the country; there was never a road, but when many people walk on it, the road comes into existence. - **Lu Xun**
 - One day you will wake up and there won’t be any more time to do the things you’ve always wanted.
 Do it now. - **Paulo Coelho**
 - Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for. - **Epicurus**
+- Words like anchors, tethering boats of memory that would otherwise be scuttled by the storm. - **Robert Charles Wilson, Spin**

 ## Identity